In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 Of course, I had to include this attraction too.

-This is the main reason for tourists to fly in Mauritius, and for a good reason, the beaches are just spectacular.
+This is the main reason for tourists to fly to Mauritius, and for a good reason, the beaches are just spectacular.

 I wrote another guide on this subject, including maps, to the 10 best beaches in Mauritius to visit.